elunna/nerfhack-changelog/README.md

 ### scroll of cloning
 * Ported from SpliceHack with modifications
-* This is a $300 scroll that can clone an item in your inventory or clone yourself if read whilst confused.
+* This can clone an item in your inventory or clone yourself if read whilst confused.
-* Attempting to clone unique items or items that are too powerful will result in lesser quality results: magic markers, magic lamps, wands of wishing, scrolls of cloning, artifacts, and any invocation items.
+* Attempting to clone unique items or items that are too powerful will result in lesser quality results: magic markers, magic lamps, wands of wishing, scrolls of cloning, artifacts, and any invocation items will produce a lesser type of item.
 * To copy the enchantment on an item, the scroll must be blessed.
 * If the scroll is cursed, the resulting item will be cursed.
 * All other properties on the item should be copied exactly as is.
 This enables fun tricks like cloning a +13 fixed crysknife, or that blessed figurine of an Archon you've been holding onto.